Juan-Jones/earnonlinemoney/content/blog/passive-income-ideas.md

 ### 2. NFTs Market

 The NFT market offers opportunities to make money through various avenues, including creating, buying, selling, and investing in non-fungible tokens (NFTs).
-To capitalize on the [NFT market]({{< relref "nft-market-breakdown" >}}), individuals can create unique digital assets such as artwork, collectibles, and virtual real estate, then sell them on NFT marketplaces.
+To [capitalize on NFTs]({{< relref "nft-market-breakdown" >}}), individuals can create unique digital assets such as artwork, collectibles, and virtual real estate, then sell them on NFT marketplaces.

-### 3. Stocks
+### 3. Stocks vs Bonds

-Buying stocks allows you to own a piece of a publicly traded company and potentially benefit from its growth.
-There are many different types of stocks to choose from, including blue-chip stocks, penny stocks, and tech stocks.
-Do you know the difference between stocks and bonds.
-Check out our post on [stocks vs bonds]({{< relref "stocks-vs-bonds" >}}).
+Understanding the differences between [stocks vs bonds]({{< relref "stocks-vs-bonds" >}}) is crucial for any investor.
+Stocks offer ownership in a company and the potential for high returns, while bonds provide fixed income and lower risk.
+Diversifying between these assets can balance risk and reward.

 ### 4. Royalties